redburning/automatic-memes/README.md

 ## Requirements

-1. Pillow, MoviePy, and NumPy for the Gif from still image generator, and OpenCV and Pillow for the real time DEAL generator.
+Pillow, MoviePy, and NumPy for the Gif from still image generator, and OpenCV and Pillow for the real time DEAL generator.

-2. You'll need a webcam to get real time video in OpenCV to work.
+You'll need a webcam to get real time video in OpenCV to work.

-3. The file 'shape_predictor_68_face_landmarks.dat' is downloaded from [dlib.net](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)

 ## Usage